Socialist Federal Republic of Yugoslavia: Post-Tito period

 Tito died on 4 May 1980 due to complications after surgery.
 While it had been known for some time that the 87-year-old president's health had been failing, his death nonetheless came as a shock to the country.
 This was because Tito was looked upon as the country's hero in World War II and had been the country's dominant figure and identity for over three decades.
 His loss marked a significant alteration, and it was reported that many Yugoslavs openly mourned his death.
 In the Split soccer stadium, Serbs and Croats visited the coffin among other spontaneous outpourings of grief, and a funeral was organized by the League of Communists with hundreds of world leaders in attendance (See Tito's state funeral).
 After Tito's death in 1980, a new collective presidency of the Communist leadership from each republic was adopted.
 At the time of Tito's death the Federal government was headed by Veselin Đuranović (who had held the post since 1977).
 He had come into conflict with the leaders of the republics, arguing that Yugoslavia needed to economize due to the growing problem of foreign debt. Đuranović argued that a devaluation was needed which Tito refused to countenance for reasons of national prestige.
 Post-Tito Yugoslavia faced significant fiscal debt in the 1980s, but its good relations with the United States led to an American-led group of organizations called the "Friends of Yugoslavia" to endorse and achieve significant debt relief for Yugoslavia in 1983 and 1984, though economic problems would continue until the state's dissolution in the 1990s.
 Yugoslavia was the host nation of the 1984 Winter Olympics in Sarajevo.
 For Yugoslavia, the games demonstrated Tito's continued vision of Brotherhood and Unity, as the multiple nationalities of Yugoslavia remained united in one team, and Yugoslavia became the second Communist state to hold the Olympic Games (the Soviet Union held them in 1980).
-However, Yugoslavia's games had Western countries participating, while the Soviet Union's Olympics were boycotted by some in the 1984 Summer Olympics in Los Angeles.
+However, Yugoslavia's games had Western countries participating, while the Soviet Union's Olympics were boycotted by some.
 In the late 1980s, the Yugoslav government began to deviate from communism as it attempted to transform to a market economy under the leadership of Prime Minister Ante Marković, who advocated shock therapy tactics to privatize sections of the Yugoslav economy.
 Marković was popular, as he was seen as the most capable politician to be able to transform the country to a liberalized democratic federation, though he later lost his popularity, mainly due to rising unemployment.
 His work was left incomplete as Yugoslavia broke apart in the 1990s.